xrstf/gimps/README.md

 - Output is always formatted, `-format` has been removed.
 - The notion of `local` packages with configurable prefixes has been removed, configure a set instead.
 Usually the `project` set will be sufficient.
+- Likewise, the notion of "version aliases" was replaced with a flexible rule system, allowing to configure dynamic aliases for matching packages and rewriting the code accordingly (see below for important notes on this).
 - Configuration happens primarily via the config file `.gimps.yaml`.
 - Many files and directories can be specified as one; the main focus of gimps is not to be a goimports/gopls alternative, but to be an addition and useful in CI environments.